cosmos/ibc/spec/ics-1-ics-standard/README.md

 ### Pseudocode

-Pseudocode in specifications should be language-agnostic and formatted in the CS-paper standard, with line numbers, variables, simple conditional blocks, for loops, and
+Pseudocode in specifications should be language-agnostic and formatted in a simple imperative standard, with line numbers, variables, simple conditional blocks, for loops, and
 English fragments where necessary to explain further functionality such as scheduling timeouts.

 Example pseudocode: